nguyenhoangthuan99/moreh-precources/Precourse-3/README.md

 When call `sizeof(lib->books[0])` it return 56 instead of 54.
 So the size of file on disk is `56*2=112 bytes`.
 This is behavior of compiler to avoid alignment issue.
 The compiler will pad the struct to fit 8-byte boundary.
 So it will pad 54 bytes to 56 bytes.

-To solve this problem, we need to write each attribute of a struc to file instead of whole struct.
+To solve this problem, we need to write each attribute of a book to file instead of whole book object.

 ### Solve the problem